chzvz/usb-auto-sync/README.md

 - rsync
 - systemd (user services)

+- NOTE: Your USB must be formatted to EXT4 or NTFS.
+EXT4 works best on linux, but NTFS is better if you need to access the files on windows as well.
-Designed for Debian/KDE but should work on most Linux systems with systemd and automounting.
+*Designed for Debian/KDE but should work on most Linux systems with systemd and automounting.*
 ---

-- NOTE: Your USB must be formatted to EXT4 or NTFS.
-EXT4 works best on linux, but NTFS is better if you need to access the files on windows as well.*

 To find USB FSTYPE:
 ```